Marianne Williamson Backs Impeachment Of ‘Lawless’ Donald Trump

 The self-help author has been outspoken about what she believes is a bias against her from left-wing media compared to the right.
 She also warned Democrats against “talking down” to religious Americans following criticism of her call to “pray away Hurricane Dorian.”

 Williamson is currently at 0.7 percent in the polls.
-She made headlines for her unique approach to taking on Donald Trump with “love” in the first debate and her call for politics that “speaks to the heart” during the second debate, Vox reported.
+She previously made headlines for her unique approach to taking on Donald Trump with “love” in the first debate and her call for politics that “speaks to the heart” during the second debate, Vox reported.
 Despite these highlights, she has struggled to gain momentum in the polls and did not qualify for the third debate.
 She also failed to be eligible for the upcoming October debate and doesn’t appear on track to make the November debate, which is the first to enact increased polling and donor thresholds.